-CDSSs support healthcare workers in performing everyday functions by assisting in tasks that require the manipulation or interpretation of data.
-CDSSs provide evidence based knowledge in the context of patient specific data.
-The growing popularity of CDSSs is due to the growing evidence supporting the claim that they improve patient safety and quality of care by facilitating the practice of evidence-based medicine.
+CDSS support healthcare workers in performing everyday functions by assisting in tasks that require the manipulation or interpretation of data.
+CDSS provide evidence based knowledge in the context of patient specific data.
+The growing popularity of CDSS is due to the growing evidence supporting the claim that they improve patient safety and quality of care by facilitating the practice of evidence-based medicine.

 - Administrative: Supporting clinical coding and documentation, authorization of procedures, and referrals.